georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 familiar with Python logging module, check out the [Python Logging Howto Page](https://docs.python.org/3/howto/logging.html).
-This 15 minutes [youtube video](https://youtu.be/-ARI4Cz-awo) explains the basics of logging very well.
+This 15 minutes [youtube video](https://youtu.be/-ARI4Cz-awo) explains the basics of logging module very well.

 In order to
 modify files in the system extension directory, we need to change the directory and